 Why You Should Grind Your Own Coffee

-While pre-ground coffee is cheaper in terms of shipping, equipment, and time, we still think the real deal is in grinding your own coffee.
+While pre-ground coffee is cheaper in terms of shipping, equipment, and time, I still think the real deal is in grinding your own coffee.

 Here is why: